-Modifying variables affecting COVID-19 health-preventive behaviors according to the HBM:
+Modifying variables affecting COVID-19 healthpreventive behaviors according to the HBM:

-Young adults expressed many psychological symptoms indicating their personalities, and the COVID-19 pandemic impacted them.
+Young adults expressed many psychological symptoms indicating their personalities and the COVID-19 pandemic impacted them.
 These reported symptoms were anxiety, irritability, easy distraction, loss of concentration, disturbed sleep, and depression.
 In addition, they reported that their physical activities decreased, and their workload increased.
-These results are similar to the findings of other studies regarding the COVID-19 outbreak 16-18.
-Similar to our results, Abbas AM 202019 and Alsalhe TA et al. 20 stated that stressors can reduce the practice of worsening the quality of sleep and physical activity, leading to increased food intake.
-The participants indicated that they had enough Knowledge about COVID-19 and its prevention, which is also reported in the studies of Almofada SK et al. 21 and Alahdal H 202022; however, participants' COVID-19 knowledge was not enough in other studies ^{23,24}.
+These results are similar to the findings of other studies regarding the COVID-19 outbreak16-18.
+Similar to our results, Abbas AM 2020 and Alsalhe TA et al. stated that stressors could reduce the practice of worsening sleep quality and physical activity, leading to increased food intake.
+The participants indicated that they had enough Knowledge about COVID-19 and its prevention, which is also reported in the studies of Almofada SK et al. and Alahdal H 2020; however, participants' COVID-19 knowledge was not enough in other studies.